UCL/ECON-CLUSTER/README.md

 #### User Tips

-- The SGE scheduler runs in 5 minutes cycles, so it may take a short while to be allocated a node while - be patient!
+- The SGE scheduler runs in 5 minutes cycles, so it may take a short while to be allocated a node while.
 - The smaller the memory the more nodes will be available for your work.
 So it is your interest not to request more memory than you absolutely need
-- If you have want to request a lot of memory (i.e. X > 2G), exclude the `h_rt` resource request from your qrsh command.
+- If you have want to request a lot of memory (i.e. X > 2G), exclude the `h_rt` resource request from your `qrsh` command.
 For example, to request a 14G session type:

 ```sh
 qrsh -l h_vmem=14G,tmem=14G